How we got started

 community ownership with home owners paying a small leasehold to contribute to the ongoing

-work of WRAPl
+work of WRAP.

 Timeline